dalasor/plot-spectra-pbh/README.md

 - Additional / Intermediate / Optional

-Other source data for calculate directly flux densities appearing in the code obtained from simulations BlackHawk.
+The rest of the input data for directly calculating the flux density that appears in the code is obtained as a result of BlackHawk simulations.

 ## Code